uspki/policies/certificate-policy.md

 ### 6.5.1 Specific computer security technical requirements

-Administrator privileges to all Certificate System components SHALL only be granted to the Administrator trusted role.
+Administrator privileges to all Certificate System components shall only be granted to the Administrator trusted role.

-All CAs SHALL implement multifactor authentication for all Trusted Role accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
-All Trusted Roles SHALL use a unique credential created by or assigned to a single person for identification and authentication.
+All CAs shall implement multifactor authentication for all Trusted Role accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
+All Trusted Roles shall use a unique credential created by or assigned to a single person for identification and authentication.

-All CAs SHALL implement multifactor authentication for all access to component systems including operating system and software.
+All CAs shall implement multifactor authentication for all access to component systems including operating system and software.

 For all CAs and component systems including certificate status services operating under this policy, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
-The CA and its ancillary parts SHALL include the following functionality:
+The CA and its ancillary parts shall include the following functionality:

 - be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's operations;
 - authenticate the identity of users before permitting access to the system or applications;